Five questions pastors should be asking

 © Stokket /stock.adobe.com

-Two years later, we are still pastoring through this pandemic and still wondering how to do it well.
-I still cannot answer a lot of COVID questions, but I do want to try to help you address the important question every pastor needs to be asking right now, “How am I doing?”
+I want to help you address the important question every pastor should be asking right now: “How am I doing?”

 Your health and the health of your church are intrinsically connected, so please take this question seriously.
-In addition to my new role as the Director of Pastoral Wellness for Guidestone Financial Resources, I am also wrapping up an interim pastorate in Tulsa.
-Whether you are pastoring bi-vocationally like me, or full time as I did for 27 years, the weight of a pastor’s call has grown heavier over the last couple of years.
+Whether you are pastoring bi-vocationally, or full-time as I did for 27 years, the weight of a pastor’s call has grown heavier over the last several years.
 I would like to ask five questions to help you assess your personal condition.

 1. Are you still committed to your call?

 In two separate surveys, Lifeway Research found that only about 1 percent abandon the pulpit each year.
-Although numerous pundits predicted our tribe would bail during this pandemic, the actual rate of attrition did not change significantly during the pandemic.
+Although numerous pundits predicted our tribe would bail during the pandemic, the actual attrition rate did not change significantly during the pandemic.
 I think these pundits dramatically underestimated the faithfulness of the called, as well as the faithfulness of the One who called them.
-I realize that we have not experienced all of the fallout of COVID-19 just yet, but historically pastors are not quitters.
+Historically, pastors are not quitters.
 “And let us not be weary in well doing; for in due season we shall reap, if we faint not.”
 (Gal.
 6:9 KJV

 2. Are you experiencing ministry fatigue?

-After two years of unrelenting pressure from the toxic politics and this stupid pandemic, widespread fatigue is to be expected.
+After two years of unrelenting pressure from toxic politics, widespread fatigue is to be expected.
 Ministry fatigue is that slow burn that you feel after an extended season of difficult ministry.
 This is typically a temporary season, and should not surprise those of us who are called to “be ready in season and out of season” (2 Tim.
 4:2).

 If fatigue sets in or goes indefinitely unchecked, it can easily lead to chronic burnout or clinical depression.
 I was there a dozen years ago, sought clinical help, and got healthy again.
 One important way to check your pulse is by checking your calendar to assess whether you have been consistently obeying the Sabbath.
 I found it telling that the same pastors who said they were experiencing stress: 63 percent, also said they are struggling to consistently take a Sabbath: 64 percent.
 A stunning 84 percent say they’re on call 24/7, which is both poor theology and ecclesiology.
 Sabbath simply means to stop.
 It is posed as both a gift and a command, and at one time was enforced by the death penalty.
 You are welcome…